Repository avatar

 Step 1: Install the package

-pip install memory-journal-mcp
+npm install -g memory-journal-mcp

 Step 2: Add to ~/.cursor/mcp.json